evanx/authbot/README.md

 - works great on mobile, use the Telegram app
 - works great on desktop, use https://web.telegram.org
 - minimal code required, just verify the session cookie via Redis

+Deploy a bot to authenticate and authorise users for your own domains:
+- create an auth bot for your domain e.g. `@adhocDomainAuthBot` via command `/newbot` to the Telegram `@BotFather`
+- configure and deploy this auth bot service on your domain for location `/authbot/` e.g. using a Docker image
+- set the bot webhook via `api.telegram.org` to `/authbot/webhook/`
+- as a user, send the command `/login` - voila!

+How it works:
+- your authbot will reply to the user with a magic pending login link to itself e.g. `/authbot/login/${user}/${token}`
+- the user clicks on that `/authbot/login/` link in the chat with the authbot
+- the authbot HTTP handler for `/authbot/login/` will create the session in Redis, set the session cookie on the HTTP response, and redirect to your landing page for auth'ed visitors e.g. `/auth`
+- your site can verify the session cookie via Redis or HTTPS
+- the original authoritative (admin) Telegram username can authorise other users

 ![screenshot](https://raw.githubusercontent.com/evanx/authbot/master/docs/images/readme/ab01-page-auth.png)
 <hr>